Last Updated: August 10, 2026

 Download

-Click the Download icon above to download the Acquire Team.mpp file.
+Click the Download icon above to download and then open the Acquire Team.mpp file.

 Replace Generic or Skill Resources